wjakob/nanobind/docs/api_core.rst

    .. cpp:function:: void restore() noexcept

       Restore the error status in Python and clear the `python_error` contents.
+This may only be called once, and you should not reraise the `python_error` in C++ afterward.

+   .. cpp:function:: void discard_as_unraisable(handle context) noexcept

+      Pass the error to Python's :py:func:`sys.unraisablehook`, which prints a traceback to :py:data:`sys.stderr` by default but may be overridden.
+Like :cpp:func:`restore`, this consumes the error and you should not reraise the exception in C++ afterward.

+      The *context* argument should be some object whose ``repr()`` helps identify the location of the error.
+The default :py:func:`sys.unraisablehook` prints a traceback that begins
+      with the text ``Exception ignored in:`` followed by the result of ``repr(context)``.

+      Example use case: handling a Python error that occurs in a C++ destructor where you cannot raise a C++ exception.

    .. cpp:function:: handle type() const